ryerson-ggl/tutorial-express-leaflet/README.md

 ![project_structure](images/project_structure.png)

+* `app.js`: JavaScript file that contains code needed to create and run your express server or application
+* `package.json`: [JSON](https://www.json.org/) structured [package file](https://docs.npmjs.com/files/package.json) holding all the dependencies and information about your project (can be modified with the [npm](https://docs.npmjs.com/cli/npm) command)
 * `/bin`: folder containing executable code
 	* `www`: executable file for starting the server
 * `/public`: folder containing files served to the client side or front end
+	* `index.html`: landing page served to the clients
 	* `/images`: folder containing images to be served to clients
 	* `/javascripts`: folder containing [JavaScript](https://www.w3schools.com/js/) code files to be served to clients
 	* `/stylesheets`: folder containing [Cascading Style Sheets (CSS)](https://www.w3schools.com/css/) files to be served to clients
+		* `style.css`: CSS file used to define how your web page elements will look
 * `/routes`: folder containing JavaScript files for defining [routes](https://expressjs.com/en/guide/routing.html) that direct how the server responds to client requests (these files are often used in file `app.js`)
 	* `index.js`: defines the response to client requests at `<address>/` depending on how it is used in file `app.js`
 	* `users.js`: defines the response to client requests at `<address>/users` depending on how it is used in file `app.js`
-* `/views`: [template files](https://expressjs.com/en/guide/using-template-engines.html) ((jade)[http://jade-lang.com/] by default) for defining how the user will see the html pages served to them
-	* `error.jade`: template file for displaying an error page
-	* `index.jade`: template file for displaying the landing page `<address>/`
-	* `layout.jade`: template file for defining the overall layout of the html content
-* `app.js`: JavaScript file that contains code needed to create and run your express server or application
-* `package.json`: [JSON](https://www.json.org/) structured [package file](https://docs.npmjs.com/files/package.json) holding all the dependencies and information about your project (can be modified with the [npm](https://docs.npmjs.com/cli/npm) command)

 ## Step 3.
 Install Project Dependencies